ntk148v/komau.vim/README.md

 ## 4. Contributions

 If you find any problems with this color scheme please post an issue here on GitHub.
-If you don't like some specific color, please fork it instead and customize to your liking.
-Thanks!